RuihanGao/2019Summer/README.md

 * [Python memory](https://www.evanjones.ca/memoryallocator/)

 ## 6.18
+1. lecture about conve optimiaion (Introl only
-1. Figure out the naming and way of storage of the checkpoints files.
+2. Figure out the naming and way of storage of the checkpoints files.
+3. Save your own mpc_safe datapoints, try to save mpc safe traj and re-train

 *Note*
 * Pickle streams are entirely self-contained, and so unpickling will unpickle one object at a time. <br/>